Book chat

 I read this book for Novellas in November (#NovNov), which is hosted by Cathy of 746 Books and Rebecca of Bookish Beck

-Author, Book review, Books in translation, crime/thriller, Deon Meyer, Fiction, Hodder, Publisher, Setting, South Africa
+Author, Book review, crime/thriller, Deon Meyer, Fiction, Hodder, Publisher, Setting, South Africa, translated fiction

 ‘The Woman in the Blue Cloak’ by Deon Meyer (translated by K.L.
 Seegers)